-What the Path2Integrity learning card programme offers
+What the P2ILC programme offers

-The Path2Integrity learning card programme empowers people to present and discuss issues in a logical manner and to make evidence-based decisions that follow principles of open, honest, and dependable scientific research themselves.
-Each card can be used in a session of up to two hours to encourage dialoque, adopt different perspectives and get creative.
+P2ILC empowers people to demand evidence-based decisions from others and to follow principles of open, honest, and dependable scientific research themselves.
+Each card can be used in a session of up to two hours to encourage dialogue, different perspectives, and creativity.
 You can use the cards as a guide for teaching a lesson or as an exercise sheet in class.
-Furthermore, the length of the exercises and sessions can be adapted to meet the particular needs of your class; the flexibility of the programme allows you to choose and incorporate individual cards or select exercises from them that you consider suitable for your teaching area (Fig. 2).
+Furthermore, the length of the exercises and sessions can be adapted to meet the individual needs of your class; the flexibility of the programme allows you to choose and incorporate particular cards that you consider suitable for your teaching area.